Master of Arts in Sociology

-Our students include employees in both public and private social service agencies as well as those interested in these types of careers or in continuing on to a Ph.D. in another program.
+Our students include employees in both public and private social service agencies as well as those interested in these types of careers or in continuing on to a Ph.D.

 The UNC Catalog has a full description of the requirements for this degree.